laurentperrinet/Perrinet20PredictiveProcessing/README.md

 ingredient to this process is the (internal) representation of counterfactual predictions, that is, of the probable consequences of possible hypothesis as they would be realized into actions.
-This augment the FEP modelling of an agent such as to define Active Inference (AI).
+This augment the FEP modeling of an agent such as to define Active Inference (AI).

 Using the SPM simulation environment [@SPM12], Friston and colleagues [@Friston12] provide with simulations of the behavior of such an agent